krzysztofrewak/flat-flags-iconset/readme.md

 ```

 ## For developers
-You can rebuild `style.css` from `resources.json` via Python script:
+You can rebuild `style.css` from `resources.json` via Python script in Docker container:
 ```sh
 docker-compose run -w /application python python builder.py
 ```